The Theodore Beem Affair: An Aftermath

 This story is a continuation of story Excelsior in which we were first introduced to Theodore Emelior Beem.

-When Constable Meredith Vane first learned there was a disturbance in the Mayberry District, she immediately thought the worst.
-The district was already home to many of Gearford's most disreputable elements, but this most recent news was alarming.
+When Constable Julia Vane first learned there was a disturbance in the Mayberry District, she immediately thought the worst.
+The district was already home to Gearford's most disreputable elements, but this most recent news was alarming.
 An explosion destroyed a large home and shook a neighborhood.
 A mysterious airship was launched, seemingly from nowhere.

 Although the technocrats turned a blind eye to many of the things in Mayberry, they were not as forgiving about terrorist acts and civil unrest.
 A small mob, could turn into a large mob and then a full scale riot.
 With this in mind, Vane was sent to investigate and was given wide latitude to do what was needed.
 It was her discretion and steady hand that had earned Vane the trust of her technocrat superiors.